hangrybear666/fiscalismia-backend/README.md

 ```

 3. **Environment Variables:**
-   Request the `.env` file from your administrator and store it in the root folder of `fiscalismia-backend`.
+   Request the `.env` file from the repository owner and store it in the root folder of `fiscalismia-backend`.
 Ensure that you never upload this file to Git, as it contains sensitive information!

 4. **Run the Server:**